ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ~~~~
 {: #fig-ug-schema artwork-align="center" title="Location Schema Example"}

-TIPS uses this file structure schema to generate template URIs which allow
+TIPS uses this directory schema to generate template URIs which allow
 clients to construct the location of incremental updates after receiving the
 tips-view-uri path from the server.
 The generic template for the location of the
 update item on the edge from node i to node j in the updates graph is: